LakshanLikhitM/OPEN-DEEP-RESEARCH/README.md

 ### Hardware Dependencies

 The system is optimized to run on a standard student laptop:
-- Processor: Intel i5 or AMD Ryzen 5 or equivalent
+- Processor: Intel i5 core
 - RAM: Minimum 8 GB
 - Storage: At least 5 GB free space
 - GPU: Not required
-- Operating System: Windows, Linux, or macOS
+- Operating System: Windows 11

 ---